yegor256/blog/_drafts/os.md

 As David Mytton
 [noted](https://www.infoworld.com/article/3028600/whats-the-real-reason-microsoft-and-google-are-releasing-open-source.html),
-individuals release open source projects for the altruism, while companies have real, strategic reasons hidden behind the warm and fuzzy glow of open source.
-We don't mean using open source products, which is what every business [does](https://thenewstack.io/survey-open-source-programs-are-a-best-practice-among-large-companies/) nowadays, but building them so that everybody can use them, for free.
+individuals release open source projects out of altruism, while companies have real, strategic reasons hidden behind the warm and fuzzy glow of open source.
+We don't mean just using open source products, which is what every business [does](https://thenewstack.io/survey-open-source-programs-are-a-best-practice-among-large-companies/) nowadays, but building them so that everybody can use them, for free.